Peja: Ottoman Empire

 By the 1582 defter, the city had been significantly Islamised.
 Several cases exist where Muslim inhabitants have a blend of Islamic and Albanian anthroponomy (such as the widespread Deda family: Rizvan Deda, Haxhi Deda, Ali Deda).
 The Muslim neighbourhoods include Xhamia Sherif, Sinan Vojvoda, Piri bej, Ahmed Bej, Hysein, Hasan Çelebi, Mustafa bej, Mahmud Kadi, Orman, Kapishniça, Mesxhidi Haxhi Mahmud, Bali bej and Çeribash.
 The Christian neighbourhoods include Gjura Papuxhi, Nikolla (abandoned), Nikolla Vukman (abandoned), Andrija (abandoned) and Olivir.
 The inhabitants of the two Christian neighbourhoods Olivir and Gjura Papuxhi had a blend of characteristically Albanian and Slavic/Orthodox anthroponomy.

 A revolt against the Ottomans was instigated in the area of Peja in 1560 by an Albanian named Pjeter Bogdani, possibly an ancestor of the Archbishop Pjeter Bogdani himself.
 Not much is known about the revolt other than that Bogdani robbed a caravan, killed some traders and was later captured and executed.

 During this period the town of Peja had a majority Muslim population; the Ottoman tax register from 1582 lists 158 households with only 15 being Christian.
 Travelling Kosovo in the 1660's, Evliya Celebi wrote that the town and the mountains lay in Albania.
 According to a report from 1681 by Pjeter Bogdani, the town had a majority of 1,000 Muslim Albanian households, and 100 Christian Serb households.

+In 1688, the city became the seat of the Pashalik of Peja under the governance of Mahmut Pasha of Begolli.
+The Pashalik included most of the Dukagjin region.
+The Begolli continued to govern the region until the Pashalik was disbanded between 1821–1831.

 Joseph Muller noted the town in the 1830's had a majority Muslim population of 2000 households and only 130 Orthodox households.

 In 1835 the Albanian population supported by other Albanian rebels from Shkodra took over the town from the Ottomans.

 The Albanian nationalist organization League of Peja established in 1899 was based in the city.
 The organization, led by Haxhi Zeka, adopted the character of the earlier League of Prizren to defend the rights of Ottoman Albanians and seek autonomous status within the empire.
 After an armed clash with Ottoman forces in 1900 the organization ended its operations.